DiscordBot-PMMP/DiscordBot/README.md

 No support is given for users or developers running from source, I myself build the plugin into a phar before testing.

-If you do become an active contributor to the plugin I will help you setup efficient workflows to ease testing.
+If you do become an active contributor to the plugin I will help you set up efficient workflows to ease testing.

 # Credits